avdusinovic-sadin/SE-PROJECT-GROUP6/readme.md

 Since it is a webgame we are using jquery and you need a internet connection to run the game.

 # Conclusion
 The game is built to promote binfo at the uni.lu.
-It is not meant to be a complicated game where you have to spend hours to program the game.
+It is not meant to be a complicated game where you have to spend hours to win the game.
 The user should quickly understand the idea of the game.